thixotropist/ghidra_import_tests/content/en/_index.md

 }
 ```

-With gcc-14, due for release mid 2024, calls to the C standard library version of memcpy can *also* be machine-optimized into similar vectorized
+With gcc calls to the C standard library version of memcpy can *also* be machine-optimized into similar vectorized
 inline code.
 Ghidra should probably be able to make sense of those instruction sequences, perhaps even recognizing vectorized patterns that
 correspond to common library functions like memcpy, and strncpy.